-As of September 30, 2011, certain of our interest rate derivatives contain credit-risk and collateral contingent features.
+As of December 31, 2011, certain of our interest rate derivatives contain credit-risk and collateral contingent features.
 Certain interest rate derivatives contain provisions under which downgrades in our credit rating could require us to increase our collateral.
-Certain interest rate derivatives also contain provisions under which we may be required to post additional collateral if the London Interbank Offered Rate, or LIBOR, reaches certain levels.
-As of September 30, 2011, we have been required to post collateral of \$6.4 million.
+Certain interest rate derivatives also contain provisions under which we may be required to post additional collateral if LIBOR reaches certain levels.
+As of December 31, 2011, we have been required to post collateral of \$2.0 million and letters of credit of \$25.5 million.
 The additional collateral requirements were driven by lower interest rates.
 Our collateral requirements are driven by changes in interest rates, and therefore we may be required to post collateral in the future with no maximum collateral requirements.
 In June 2011, we amended certain of our interest rate swap agreements to eliminate the requirement for us to post collateral.
 This resulted in a return of \$51.4 million of collateral in exchange for a one-time payment of \$1.8 million and letters of credit.
+We recorded the one-time \$1.8 million payment to interest expense.

-Assuming all collateral contingent features remain the same, a 1% increase or decrease in the LIBOR interest rate curve as of September 30, 2011 would correspondingly reduce our collateral requirement by approximately \$6.4 million or increase our collateral requirement by approximately \$10.6 million, respectively.
+Assuming all collateral contingent features remain the same, a 1% increase or decrease in the LIBOR interest rate curve as of December 31, 2011 would correspondingly reduce our collateral requirement by approximately \$15.1 million or increase our collateral requirement by approximately \$10.2 million, respectively.